 Logic-related fields for the selected task – Total Slack, Constraints, Deadlines, Start/Finish dates, Resources, and Calendar – are included for reference above the table.
 Colored highlighting is used to emphasize those fields with notable influence on the current schedule.
 E.g. effective constraints, violated Deadlines, Actualized dates, leveled resources.

 The JUMP button allows logic-based navigation forward and backward through the schedule network one task at a time.
 Jumping to another task using the button automatically updates the predecessor and successor forms.
 Driving relationships are selected by default, but any relationship can be selected and explored.
-To keep things simple, you can’t jump to a task that is hidden (by a filter or outline selection) nor to a task in another project window.
-[Jan’19 Edit – this restriction was removed in version 1.5.]
+To keep things simple, you can’t jump to a task in another project window.

 Since implementation, I’ve found Logic Inspector to be an invaluable – and fast – complement to the rest of the features in BPC Logic Filter.
 The two new windows are passive readers of existing project data; they are not for adding, removing, or modifying relationships.
 MSP already provides a number of different approaches there.